jaejunlee714/jaejunlee714.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I'm Jaejun Lee, a PhD Student of School of Computing at KAIST.
+Hi, I'm Jaejun Lee, a PhD Student of <a href='https://cs.kaist.ac.kr/'>School of Computing at KAIST</a>.
 I'm a member of the <a href='https://bdi-lab.kaist.ac.kr'>Big Data Intelligence lab</a> led by <a href='https://bdi-lab.kaist.ac.kr/down/joyce_CV_public.pdf'>Professor Joyce Jiyoung Whang</a>.

 My research interests lie in graph machine learning, graph neural networks, and representation learning on knowledge graphs.
 I believe that the potential of graph-structured data extends well beyond its current use, and I am dedicated to exploring novel applications across a broader range of domains.